Get expert help with the ghost who has now come back. Click here to chat online to someone right now.

 If something deep down inside you is screaming that you shouldn’t trust them, there’s probably a good reason for that.

-Your gut will also be able to tell you whether you really like this person enough to give them another chance.
+Your gut will also be able to tell you whether you really like this person enough to give them a second chance.

 If you’re not really that bothered or think it’s just a passing fancy, it’s probably best to say no, as it’s not fair on either of you to start things up again.